skiadas/ProgLangCourse/notes/ocaml_functions.md

 1. Write a function "lnot" that takes as input a boolean and returns its negation (and use only if-then-else constructs)
 2. Write a function "isPositive" that takes as input an integer and returns true if the number is positive
 3. Write a function "sign" that takes as input an integer and returns 1 if the integer is positive, 0 if the integer is 0 and -1 if the integer is negative.
-4. Write function "flip" that takes as input a pair of numbers, and returns a pair of the same two numbers but in increasing order (smallest first)
+4. Write function "order" that takes as input a pair of numbers, and returns a pair of the same two numbers but in increasing order (smallest first)
 5. Write a function "areOrdered" that takes as input a triple of integers and returns true if they are in increasing order
-6. Write a function "validDate" that takes as input a triple of integers and decides if it is a valid date in format (month, day, year)
+6. Write a function "validDate" that takes as input a triple of integers and decides if it is a valid date in format (month, day, year) (counting every year as a non-leap year)